leon-yao/Resize-Redshift-Columns/README.md

 ## Step 3: Copy the alter scripts from Step 2, and run the scripts

-## Step 4: Double confirm whether the column size has been changed as expected
+## Step 4: Confirm whether the column size has been changed as expected

 ```sql
 select  a.table_name, a.column_name, a.data_type,